$L^2$ estimates for the eigenfunctions corresponding to real eigenvalues of the Tricomi operator: Introduction

-The paper concludes with Section \ref{Sec5} where we give the proofs of Lemma \ref{lem4.5} and Corollaries \ref{cor4.6} and \ref{cor4.8}, which are basic for proving Lemma \ref{lem4.10}.
-In particular, Lemma \ref{lem4.5} provides the necessary estimates on the modulus of the normal vector to $\s$ (cf. (\ref{4.7}) and (\ref{4.22})) and highlights their dependence on the length of the parabolic segment of $\Om$.
-Such estimates are then used in Corollaries \ref{cor4.6} and \ref{cor4.8} to deduce upper and lower bounds of two functions entering the proof of Lemma \ref{lem4.10}.
-Notice that, although the functions involved in the quoted corollaries depend on one single real variable, they both elude the standard methods of calculus for finding greatest and least values, due to the computational difficulty of locating their stationary points (see Remarks \ref{rem5.2} and \ref{rem5.3}).
+In Section \ref{Sec5} we give the proofs of the technical Lemmas \ref{lem4.8} and \ref{lem4.13} and Corollaries \ref{cor4.10} and \ref{cor4.16}, which are basic for proving Lemma \ref{lem4.18}.
+In particular, Lemma \ref{lem4.8} provides the necessary estimates on the modulus $h_{\a,\b}(x)$ of the normal vector to $\s_{\a,\b}$ at the point $(x,g_{\a,\b}(x))$ (see formulae (\ref{4.11}) and (\ref{4.12})) and highlights their dependence on the values of $\a$, $\b$ and $x_0$.
+Such estimates are then used in Corollary \ref{cor4.10}, Lemma \ref{lem4.13} and Corollary \ref{cor4.16} to deduce upper and lower bounds of two functions $\Theta_{\a,\b}(x)$ and $\Psi_{\a,\b}(x)$ entering the proof of Lemma \ref{lem4.18}.
+Notice that, although $\Theta_{\a,\b}$ and $\Psi_{\a,\b}$ depend on one single real variable, they both elude the standard methods of calculus for finding greatest and least values, due to the computational difficulty of locating their stationary points (see Remarks \ref{rem5.2} and \ref{rem5.3}).

+We conclude the paper in Section \ref{Sec6} with some remarks on the regularity assumptions of Theorem \ref{thm4.20} and the possible links between our estimate and the open problem of finding, if any, eigenvalue asymptotics for the Tricomi operator.